mikekoscinski/pokedex/scrape.md

 - Recall that the HM and TM moves are stored in a separate div - one div makes up the left side of the page, the other (HM/TM) the right side.

+Upon closer inspection, all of Deoxys' moves are listed under a tab for its Speed Forme.
+They could not have been selected by my scraper, as the DOM on Deoxys' page is unique from that of all other 387 pokemon.
+(Interestingly, this is not the case for Castform, the only other pokemon that can take multiple forms.)

 TODO: Create hasEggMoveDataTable and add a conditional statement that reassigns the moveTutorDataTable value if there is not an egg table